directelectron/deapi/README.md

 DE API - Python
 ===============

-The DE API provides python bindings for basic operations for controlling the DEServer.
-This API isn't functional without a working copy of DEServer and a Direct Electron Detector.
+The DE API provides python bindings for basic operations for controlling Direct Electron's Mission Control Software.
+This API isn't functional without a working copy of Mission Control, (or the older DE Server) and a Direct Electron Detector.

 Installation